raspberrypilearning/spinning-flower-wheel/worksheet.md

 1. Push your motor into the hole in the cup, so that the wheel sticks out of the bottom and the jumper wires come out of the top.

 1. Turn your cup upside down on the table and connect the two jumper wires to your Explorer HAT board.
-Place one of the male connectors into **Motor 1 +**, and the other adjacent to it, in **Motor 1 -**
+Place one of the male connectors into **Motor 1 +**, and the other adjacent to it, in **Motor 1 -**.
+In this case it does not matter which way around you connect the wires.

     ![Connect the Explorer HAT](images/connect-hat.png)